 - Priority will be given to junior full-time faculty proposing collaborative projects.

 - Postdoctoral Fellows and Project Scientists are not eligible.

-- Principal Investigators for these pilot awards must be members of the CTRI.
-Applicants may join the CTRI shortly before submission and still be eligible.
+- Principal Investigators for these pilot awards must be members of the ACTRI.
+Applicants may join the ACTRI shortly before submission and still be eligible.

 - Principal Investigators must be full-time faculty members at UC San Diego or one of the UC San Diego partner institutions including San Diego State University, Salk Institute, Sanford Burnham Prebys Medical Discovery Institute, J. Craig Venter Institute, La Jolla Institute for Allergy and Immunology, Rady Children's Hospital, and Palomar Pomerado Health.